VirtuallyCreative/virtuallycreative-core/content/blog/google-instant-preview-new-era-of-seo.md

     - name: 'twitter:card'
       value: summary_large_image
     - name: 'twitter:title'
-      value: Google Instant Preview: New Era of SEO?
+      value: Google Instant Preview New Era of SEO?
     - name: 'twitter:description'
       value: >-
         It seemed for at least 10 years the internet and all it's visual power was still being trumped by words.